What Are STIs and STDs?

 You may not be able to change the past, but you can decide what comes next.

-Central Florida Pregnancy Center cares about your health and happiness, and therefore believes that abstinence is the only way to protect your heart and health from the consequences of pre-marital sex.
+Hope Resource Center cares about your health and happiness, and therefore believes that abstinence is the only way to protect your heart and health from the consequences of pre-marital sex.